Running CFDDFC with the CFDDFC CLI

 pyhoca package, the user can login to the instance via a remote desktop with the following command.

-The user can then perform tasks requiring a graphical interface, e.g. post-processing with
+Further details for this command are provided in the following article, Browser Desktop (Web CFDDFC only).
+With either desktop, the user can then perform tasks requiring a graphical interface, e.g. post-processing with